Gen711/Fall18/lab1_blast.md

 ## Challenge...

 >You have just returned from South America, where you captured a rare - never been seen before - desert mouse.
 You are interested in knowing how it survives, and start by trying to identify the Sodium transport genes, in particular a gene called Scn5a (https://en.wikipedia.org/wiki/Nav1.5).
-You've just had the animals's transcriptome sequenced, and are about to begin the search!!
-You *could* use web blast like you've done in the past, but there are 20166 sequences that you need to search and that would take a loooooooong time.
+You've just had the animals' transcriptome sequenced, and are about to begin the search!!
+You *could* use web blast like you've done in the past, but there are 20166 new sequences that you need to search and that would take a loooooooong time.

->Download the data here:
+>Download the data that you just generated, using this command:

 ```
 curl -LO https://s3.amazonaws.com/macmanes_share/transcripts.fasta
 ```

->You know that the model organism, the lab mouse, has an excellent genome and you decide to use it to help identify the sodium transport genes in the new animal.
+>You know that the model organism, the lab mouse, has an excellent genome, and is probably closely related to the mystery mouse, You decide to use it to help identify the sodium transport genes in the new animal.
 Download the data:

 ```
 curl -LO ftp://ftp.ensembl.org/pub/release-85/fasta/mus_musculus/cdna/Mus_musculus.GRCm38.cdna.all.fa.gz